-In its town hall presentation to the MRC, DTE stated its plans to "improve and maximize diversion" and to "add new services and technology."
+In its first town hall presentation to the MRC, DTE stated its plans to "improve and maximize diversion" and to "add new services and technology."

 This was stated clearly.
 Any new technology, however, will have to be permitted by the Maine DEP, which we know from experience can be a long and thorough vetting process.

-Rob Van Naarden, the CEO of DTE said during his presentation that he had plans to add "new services and new technology."
+Mr. Van Naarden said during his first presentation, and then again on April 28th, that he had plans to add "new services and new technology."
 What is he talking about?